noobg1/pgvector-data-storage-talk/pgvector_deep_dive_demo.md

 **Goal**: Understand how Postgres stores vectors and why size matters.

-**Key finding**: Our 1536d vectors (~6 KB) go to TOAST, demonstrating the I/O overhead of large embeddings.
-This is realistic for OpenAI ada-002 and similar models.
+**Key finding**: Our 1024d vectors (~4 KB) go to TOAST, demonstrating the I/O overhead of large embeddings.
+This is realistic for BGE-large and similar models.

 ### Demonstrate TOAST behavior